-- 1. Early learning coalition (ELC) Part of a system of statutorily created local not-for-profit entities in Florida that implement early learning programs at the local level.
-These programs include, but are not limited to, the SR, Child Care Resource and Referral Program (CCR&R), Child Care Executive Partnership (CCEP) Program and the VPK Program. - 2.
+- 1. Early learning coalition (ELC) Part of a system of statutorily created local not-for-profit entities in Florida which implement early learning programs at the local level.
+These programs include, but are not limited to, the SR, Child Care Resource and Referral (CCR&R), and the VPK Programs. - 2.
 Grant manager OEL's employee responsible for enforcing the performance of agreement terms and conditions and the ELC's employee responsible for compliance with the agreement terms and conditions.
 The grant managers serve as the primary point of contact for this grant through which the agreement information flows between OEL and the ELC. - 3.
-Office of Early Learning (OEL, the Office) The OEL is the lead office for the federal CCDF Program and is the governmental entity providing oversight and administration for early learning programs in Florida consisting of, but not limited to, SR Program (CCDF), the CCR&R Program, the CCEP Program and the VPK Education Program . - 4.
+Office of Early Learning (OEL, the Office) The OEL is the lead office for the federal CCDF Program and is the governmental entity providing oversight and administration for early learning programs in Florida consisting of, but not limited to, SR (CCDF), CCR&R, and the VPK Education Programs. - 4.
 Other cost accumulator (OCA) Indicators for tracking state and federal fund expenditures. - 5.
 Outreach, Awareness and Monitoring Initiative (OAMI) Initiative to support public awareness of VPK and during-the-award monitoring of VPK providers to ensure proper VPK administration. - 6.
-Voluntary Prekindergarten (VPK) Education Program A free educational program that prepares age-eligible children for success in kindergarten and beyond.
+Voluntary Prekindergarten (VPK) Education Program A free educational program described in 1002.53, F.S., that prepares age-eligible children for success in kindergarten and beyond.
 To be eligible, children must live in Florida and be 4-years-old on or before September 1 of the program year.
 Parents whose children are born from February 2 through September 1 of a calendar year may choose to enroll their child in VPK in either that year or the year their child turns five (5).
 The program helps children develop skills and knowledge consistent with the performance standards adopted for use in VPK.
-Children who are participating in the Gardiner Scholarship Program (formerly the Florida Personal Learning Scholarship Account (PLSA) program) are not eligible to participate in VPK.
-Eligible private child care centers, private schools, family day care homes, large family child care homes and public schools may offer VPK.
-VPK Specialized